 If you have purchased a condo and carry a mortgage, the bank will require you to ensure to protect its investment in your home.
 You may, however, need more insurance to cover your personal items and liability or fees that may be charged to you regarding shared areas of the building like the lobby.

 Condo insurance typically covers you for your personal possessions, structural improvements to your apartment, and additional living expenses if you are the victim of fire, theft, or another disaster listed in your policy, along with liability protection.

 Renter’s insurance provides financial protection against the loss or destruction of your possessions when you rent a house or apartment.

 By purchasing renter’s insurance, your possessions are covered against losses from fire or smoke, lightning, vandalism, theft, explosion, windstorm, and water damage (not including floods).
 Like homeowner’s insurance, renter’s insurance also covers your responsibility to other people injured at your home or elsewhere by you, a family member, or your pet.

 An umbrella policy is an added layer of liability protection which sits above an individual's auto coverage and or homeowners coverage.

 Boat & Marine Insurance

 Flood insurance is available under the National Flood Insurance Program (NFIP) in over 18,000 communities nationwide.
 It provides coverage for residential and non-residential buildings and their contents.
-In both high risk as well as low risk areas.
-Historically, about one quarter of all losses under the NFIP are in low risk areas.
+In both high risk as well as low-risk areas.
+Historically, about one-quarter of all losses under the NFIP is in low-risk areas.